fontanf/localsearchsolver/README.md

   * Swap a block of `k1` consecutive jobs with another block of `k2` consecutive jobs
   * Reverse a block of consecutive jobs
   * Shift and reverse a block of `k` consecutive jobs
+  * Remove a job from the solution / Add a job into the solution

 ### Examples